The stormwater projects to be delivered in metropolitan Adelaide under the Stormwater Management Plan (SMP) are best described as eight sub-projects:

 Flooding risk has been reduced in previous years by extending an underground culvert however further works are required including bridges.

-There is a logical progression in which Brown Hill Keswick Creek Stormwater Project works need to be undertaken with consideration to:
+There is a logical progression in which Brown Hill Keswick Creek Stormwater Project works need to be delivered with consideration to:

 - The relative effectiveness of the individual works.